pulgamecanica/42Course/42Documentation/file_analyzer/README.md

 """
 ```

-There are some helpful functions you can use which will return some scopes of the /etc/group file
+There are some helpful functions you can use which will return some scopes of the /etc/group and /etc/passwd file

 ```c
 // Owner (user)